pjb7687/uni-heidelberg-phd-thesis-latex-template/README.rst

 ========
 It's the terror of knowing what this world is about - our planet is dying of climate changes!

-Since it is unavoidable you need to use some amount of papers to write and publish your thesis, I think it makes total sense for you to consider plant a tree.
+Since it is unavoidable you need to use some amount of papers to write and publish your thesis, I think it makes total sense for you to consider planting a tree.
 Therefore,

 This package is `Treeware <https://treeware.earth>`_.
 If you use it in production, then we ask that you `buy the world a tree <https://plant.treeware.earth/pjb7687/uni-heidelberg-phd-thesis-latex-template>`_ to thank us for our work.
 By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.